CiscoDevNet/sastre/README.md

 - On updates to a master template (e.g. device template) containing attached devices, Sastre will re-attach this device template using attachment values (variables) from the backup to feed the attach request.
 - On Updates to a child template (e.g. feature template) associated with a master template containing attached devices, Sastre will re-attach the affected master template(s).
 In this case, Sastre will use the existing values in vManage to feed the attach request.

 The implication is that if modified child templates (e.g. feature template) define new variables, re-attaching the master template will fail because not all variables will have values assigned.
-In this case, the recommended procedure is to detach the master template (i.e. change device to CLI mode in vManage), re-run “restore --force", then re-attach the device-template from vManage, where one would have a chance to supply any missing variable values.
+In this case, the recommended procedure is to detach the master template (i.e. change device to CLI mode in vManage), re-run "restore --force", then re-attach the device-template from vManage, where one would have a chance to supply any missing variable values.

 ## Installing